Culture

 help

-September 5, 2009 by deeb
+September 5, 2009

 Since we’ve been back from New York we have had new help around the house.
 Previously, we employed a woman who came and cleaned (swept, mopped, washed dishes) and ironed once a week.
 However, she is pregnant and decided to start leaving some of her jobs and offered to have her sister come work with us.
 The sister came a couple times, but we didn’t click and the job wasn’t so good.